radiusxyz/bolt/testnets/holesky/README.md

-The [`BoltValidators`](../../bolt-contracts/src/contracts/BoltValidatorsV1.sol) contract is the only point of entry for validators to signal their intent to participate in Bolt Protocol and authenticate with their BLS private key.
+The [`BoltValidators`](../../bolt-contracts/src/contracts/BoltValidatorsV1.sol) contract is the only point of entry for validators to signal their intent to participate in Bolt Protocol and authenticate with their BLS private key (unsupported until Pectra).

 The registration process includes the following steps: